-swimming
+- swimming

-b.
+- a.
+Match the sport to the newspaper headline.
+Use the sports on the right. - b.
 Imagine that you have to write a newspaper article for each headline.
 Write the main sentence for each article.
 The main sentence tells you what the article is about.
 It gives the most important facts.